waitman/FreeBSD-portindex/README.txt

 4) run 'parsed.php' in work/
 5) run 'rip.php' in work/

+The first time you run 'rip.php' it will take a LONG time, because it is caching the results of portlint.
+However, after the first run it will run much faster.
+If you don't care about portlint results you can comment that part out of rip.php, the scripts that display the file will silently ignore it and display nothing about portlint.

 Installed Ports and Extra Data

 ports: devel/subversion is used to update your ports tree.
 This program uses